 - It satisfies itself that any photograph on the online right to work check is of the employee.

 - It retains a copy of the online check for at least two years after the employment ends.

 - It obtains and retains details of the term and vacation dates of the person's course of study, if they are a student.

 Employers will be able to request either the online check or the existing document-based check.

-- From 28 January 2019, employers can also accept short-form birth and adoption certificates (which, unlike long-form birth or adoption certificates, can be obtained free of charge) together with a National Insurance number when conducting right to work checks, making it easier for British citizens who do not hold a passport to demonstrate their right to work.
+- From 28 January 2019, when conducting right to work checks, employers can also accept short-form birth and adoption certificates (which, unlike long-form birth or adoption certificates, can be obtained free of charge) together with a National Insurance number.
+This change will make it easier for British citizens who do not hold a passport to demonstrate their right to work.